jcvignoli/lumiere-movies/README.md

 ### Advanced

 1. If you **do not want Lumière to add any link** (in the case you are only looking for information displayed in widget and inside posts), search for the option located in "General options -> Advanced -> Remove popup links?" and select "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
-2. Should you want to display automatically a widget according to the post's title, just switch on the "Auto widget" option located in "General Options -> Advanced -> Auto widget" in the plugin admin panel.
-Usefull for blogs exclusively dedicated to movie reviews, where all post's titles are movie's titles.
+2. Should you want to display automatically a widget according to the post's title, just switch on the "Auto widget" option located in "General Options -> Advanced -> Auto widget" in the plugin admin options.
+Make sure you added a Lumière widget in "Appearence - Widgets".
+Usefull for blogs exclusively dedicated to movie reviews, where all posts' titles are named after movie's titles.
 3. You may want to include a custom page in your blog that includes all your movie related articles.
 Have a look there : [Lost highway's movies reviews](https://www.jcvignoli.com/blog/critiques-de-cinema).
 4. Taxonomy pages and popups URLs can be edited according to your tastes.
 In advanced general Lumière options, you may want to modify the URL starting with 'lumiere' for taxonomy pages.
 5. Should your blog be dedicated to TV shows or videogames only, it is possible to change Lumière's search behaviour to retrieve exclusively those.
 In advanced general Lumière admin options, look for 'Search categories'.